datafolklabs/cement/doc/source/dev/plugins.rst

 ----------------

-Plugins are looked for first in the 'plugin_dir', and if not found then Cement attempts to load them from the 'plugin_bootstrap_module'.
+Plugins are looked for first in the 'plugin_dir', and if not found then Cement attempts to load them from the 'plugin_bootstrap'.
 The following application shows how to configure an application to load plugins:

 .. code-block:: python